About

 Our Mission

-Our mission is to elevate women and enhance inclusion within the energy workforce by developing and sharing research, expanding entry into the sector, and supporting professionals.
+Our mission is to increase the number of women who access, enter, and ultimately lead the energy sector by advancing research, facilitating entry into the industry, and supporting professional growth.

 In Focus